What Do The Signs And Symbols On Various Antique Carpets And Rugs Mean

 Symbolism In Persian Rugs:

 The symbols used in designing Persian rugs have been handed over by artisans and weavers down the generation.
 They typically include dense and rich patterns and stand apart because of their striking colors.
 The medallion motifs are also specific to these rugs.
-You can head to the premier rug store in San Francisco to buy the best of the lot.
+You can head to the premier rug store in San Rafael to buy the best of the lot.

 Persian rugs with unique styles and distinguishing features are named after the town or province where it was created.
 Folklore says that these symbols protect the owners and users of these carpets and rugs from misfortune and often represent historical monuments, images of scenes from daily life, Islamic buildings, trees, and other imagery associated with religion Tree of Life or the Garden of Paradise.

 Persian rugs generally have distinct all-over patterns or motifs.
 They are:

 This pattern consists of a diamond framework and a single floral head, surrounded by acanthus leaves curling outwards.
 As these leaves have a fish-like shape, they are also referred to as Mahi (Persian for fish).

 This pattern looks like paisley or a teardrop as it is pear-shaped with an extending arch of flowers that represent the garden of paradise.
 This symbol reflects fertility.

 Some rugs have vases in various patterns as their design.
 It resembles a Grecian urn and can be with or without handles.